NopparujTun/agentic-rag-chatbot/README.md

 ## 📊 Evaluation & Benchmarks

-The RAG pipeline has been rigorously evaluated against a custom ground-truth dataset comprising complex structural queries.
+The RAG pipeline has been rigorously evaluated against ground-truth datasets.

 - **Baseline Semantic Search:** 86.8% MRR@10
 - **BM25 Keyword Only:** 59.1% MRR@10